veertuinc/anklet/plugins/handlers/github/README.md

 The Github Service Plugin is responsible for pulling a job from the database/queue, preparing a macOS VM, and registering it to the github repo as an action runner so it can execute the job inside.

 Workflow Run Jobs are processed in order of creation.
-The Github Controller Plugin will place the jobs in the database/queue in the order they're created.
-Be sure to run the [Controller](../services/github/controller) first!
+The Github Webhook Receiver Plugin will place the jobs in the database/queue in the order they're created.
+Be sure to run the [Receiver](../receivers/github) first!

 For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/blob/main/docs/database.md#database-setup).

 In the `config.yml`, you can define the `github` plugin as follows:

 ```
-services:
+plugins:
   - name: RUNNER1
     plugin: github
     token: github_pat_XXX